 - A bad therapist can’t remain objective.

 Early signs of this may be a therapist who talks too much about themselves or seems overwhelmed by their client’s problems.
 More subtly, therapists can struggle not to triangulate with a parent or child or spouse against child or parent or spouse.
-It may even seem like a positive, if for example the therapist starts to act like a friend, focusing on comfort to the detriment of growth.
-To be clear, objective doesn’t mean perfectly balanced; sometimes objectivity requires pointing out that some mistakes are one-sided, but if you don’t feel like your therapist is making an effort to include everyone’s perspectives, find another one.
+It may even seem like a positive, if for example the therapist starts to seem like a friend who constantly comforts and “takes your side” in everything .
+To be clear, objective doesn’t mean perfectly balanced; sometimes objectivity requires helping us understand when a mistake is one-sided.
+But if you don’t feel like your therapist is making an effort to include everyone’s perspectives, find another one.

 - A bad therapist will insist that their model is the only one with value.